signavio/dmn-and-drools-execution-examples/README.rst

 ----------

-All resources we use, mainly the decision logic in either .drl or .dmn form and the json files exported from the Signavio Test Lab, are stored in the resources folder under com.signavio.examples.
+All resources we use, mainly the decision logic in either .drl or .dmn form and the JSON files exported from the Signavio Test Lab, are stored in the resources folder under com.signavio.examples.

 To make the examples easier to understand, we use the following decision diagram in nearly all cases.